Elaphoglossum nervosum

-Elaphoglossum nervosum, the veined tongue-fern, is a herbaceous plant, a member of the Dryopteridaceae family.
+Elaphoglossum nervosum, the veined tongue-fern, is a species of herbaceous epiphytic plant in the Dryopteridaceae family.

 Description

 It is a fern with short, scaly, black, sterile leaves approximately 12-25 cm long.

 Distribution

-It is an endemic species to St. Helena.
+The species is endemic to Saint Helena.

 Taxonomy

-It was named by Jean Baptiste Bory de Saint-Vincent,.
-In: Mon.
-50, t.
-13. in 1899.
+It was first described as Acrostichum nervosum by Jean Baptiste Bory de Saint-Vincent in 1829.
+In 1899 Konrad Hermann Heinrich Christ placed the species in genus Elaphoglossum as E. nervosum.